Saturday: Name and associations

-In Islamic countries, Fridays are considered as the last or penultimate day of the week and are holidays along with Thursdays or Saturdays; Saturday is called سبت, Sabt (cognate to Sabbath) and it is the first day of the week in many Arab countries but the Last Day in other Islamic countries such as Indonesia, Malaysia, Brunei, Central Asian countries.
+In Islamic countries, Fridays are considered as the last or penultimate day of the week and are holidays along with Thursdays or Saturdays; Saturday is called سبت, Sabt (cognate to Sabbath) and it is the first day of the week in many Arab countries but is the (second-to-)last day in other Islamic countries such as Indonesia, Malaysia, Brunei, and Central Asian countries.

 In Japanese, the word Saturday is 土曜日, doyōbi, meaning 'soil day' and is associated with 土星, dosei: Saturn (the planet), literally meaning "soil star".
 Similarly, in Korean the word Saturday is 토요일, tho yo il, also meaning earth day.
 The element Earth was associated with the planet Saturn in Chinese astrology and philosophy.

 The modern Māori name for Saturday, rāhoroi, literally means "washing-day" – a vestige of early colonized life when Māori converts would set aside time on the Saturday to wash their whites for Church on Sunday.
 A common alternative Māori name for Saturday is the transliteration hātarei.

 Quakers traditionally referred to Saturday as "Seventh Day", eschewing the "pagan" origin of the name.

 In Scandinavian countries, Saturday is called lördag, lørdag, or laurdag, the name being derived from the old word laugr/laug (hence Icelandic name Laugardagur), meaning bath, thus Lördag equates to bath-day.
 This is due to the Viking practice of bathing on Saturdays.
 The roots lör, laugar and so forth are cognate to the English word lye, in the sense of detergent.
 The Finnish and Estonian names for the day, lauantai and laupäev, respectively, are also derived from this term.

 Position in the week

 The international standard ISO 8601 sets Saturday as the sixth day of the week.
-The three Abrahamic religions (Judaism, Christianity, and Islam) regard Saturday as the seventh day of the week.
+The Abrahamic religions Judaism, Christianity, and Islam regard Saturday as the seventh day of the week.
 As a result, many refused the ISO 8601 standards and continue to use Saturday as their seventh day.